-These five elements exist in all forms of matter, plants, animals and you to form energies which Ayurveda refers to as the three doshas: vata, pitta and kapha.
+According to Ayruveda, there are five fundamental elements of creation — water, fire, earth, space and air.
+These five elements exist in all forms of matter, plants, animals and you to form energies which are referred to as the three doshas: vata, pitta and kapha.
+Based on which dosha (or combination of doshas) you are, you can optimize you diet and lifestyle based on your personalities and body type.

 Every person has all three doshas in unique proportions, though most people may be more dominant in one or two doshas.
 The proportions of the doshas determine your personality and physiological response to certain foods and exercise.